 Name and Seat

-The name of the Association is Habitat International Coalition.
+The name of the Association is Habitat International Coalition (HIC).
 The Association is registered in The Hague, The Netherlands.

-1. The Association is dedicated to action for the recognition, defence, and full implementation of the right of everyone to a secure place in which to live ‘in peace and dignity, in all countries.
+1. HIC is dedicated to action for the recognition, defence and full implementation of the right of everyone to a secure place in which to live in peace and dignity, in all countries.

 The Association has been established for an indefinite period.

-2. Members are those bodies referred to under paragraph I of this Article which subscribe to and act in accordance with the objectives of the Association as set out in Article 2 and have been accepted as such by the Board.
-In cases of non-acceptance by the Board, the General Assembly may nevertheless decide to accept the applicant.
+2. Members are those entities referred to under paragraph 1 of this Article that subscribe to and act in accordance with the objectives of HIC as set out in Article 2 and have been accepted as such by the Board.

-a) Those regular members, which are those organisations of local, national or international character which contribute a minimum annual amount as determined by the Board and which collaborate with the activities developed by the Association.
-Member organisations have the right to vote and to propose their members for elected positions.
+3. Members are those organizations/entities of local, national, regional or international character that collaborate with activities developed by HIC, and that make a contribution as determined by the Board.
+Member organizations have the right to vote and to propose their Members and collaborators for elected positions.

 Friends of Habitat International Coalition